Brendon-mgee80/Brendon-mgee80/README.md

 ---

 ### 👨‍💻 About Me:
-🔹 Security-Focused Software Engineer | Cloud & Cybersecurity Enthusiast
+🔹 Security-Focused Software Engineer | Cloud & Security Engineer

 I’m a software engineer with a strong foundation in security-focused development, cloud engineering, and cybersecurity.
 My background includes: